Equilibria in Network Constrained Markets with System Operator: Conclusions

 \section{Conclusions}

-In this paper, we have studied a model of a networked Cournot competition involving producers and a market maker competing on multiple markets connected by links with finite capacity.
+In this paper, we have studied a model of networked Cournot competition involving producers and a \tcb{system operator} competing on multiple markets connected by links with finite capacity.
 This model is suited to describe energy marketplaces where the links connecting the markets represent physical power lines.
 We first provided conditions for existence and uniqueness of Nash equilibria.
-Then, we proved a very general result concerning the optimal action of the market maker and the presence of critical links and cuts in the power network where the flow is saturated and only moves following a specific direction.
+Then, we proved a very general result concerning the optimal action of the \tcb{system operator} and the presence of critical links and cuts in the power network where the flow is saturated and only moves following a specific direction.
 This result allowed us to shed light on the implications of capacity bottlenecks in the power network on the emergence of price differences between different markets.
 This phenomenon is often observed in real-world scenarios and our model replicates this behavior, as pointed out in the case study of the Italian day-ahead electricity market.

 Ongoing research is focused on exploiting our results on critical links and cuts to develop optimal network intervention/design policies.
-Possible problems involve finding the critical cut and how to optimally create new links or allocate additional capacity among the lines of the power network in order to level price differences or maximize certain welfare functions.
-We are also interested in studying the game as a Stackelberg competition where first the producers choose the quantities and then the market maker establishes the flows, as in real-world scenarios.
+Possible problems involve finding the critical cut and how to optimally create new links or allocate additional capacity among the lines of the power network in order to level price differences or maximize welfare. \tcb{Future research includes also extensions to nonlinear power flow models and supply function equilibria. }